mikeraab/docker001/Participant-Guide.md

 **Tag and Push your new image to the Docker Hub registry.
 In this exercise username will be your Docker Hub account name.**

-First, log into your Docker Hub account from the terminal
+First, log into your Docker Hub account from the terminal:

 ```
 $ docker login